 Also of interest is that Orange has more people living here who work in computers and math than 95% of the places in the US.

-Orange is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Orange is a great place for families with children to consider.
+First of all, many other families with children live here, making Orange a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Orange has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Orange’s overall crime rate is lower than average for the country.